Cumnock: Medieval history

 The patron saint of Cumnock is Saint Conval.
 It is believed that a place of worship has existed in Cumnock's Square for over 1,100 years, although the records do not begin until about 1275.
 James IV created the Burgh of Cumnock.
 Three castles existed in the parish of Old Cumnock, namely Borland, Terringzean and Lefnories or Lochnorris.
 Lefnories was the largest and was replaced as a dwelling by Dumfries House, with only the below ground foundations remaining, excavated by the Marquess of Bute in the late 19th century.

 William Wallace allegedly spent three months in the seat of Patrick Dunbar ((New) Cumnock or Cumno in 1296), according to the poem The Wallace, by Blind Harry.
 Robert the Bruce, Robert I, was in Cumnock in 1307 being pursued by two of Edward I's men: Aymer de Valence, 2nd Earl of Pembroke, and John MacDougall of Lorn.
 The latter used Bruce's own bloodhound to track him.
 Bruce evaded capture and the bloodhound lost the scent when Bruce waded into a stream.

+The place's name is mentioned, as 'Cummock', in chapter 1 of Sir Walter Scott's novel Castle Dangerous, which is set a few years later.